glenyslion/movie-critic-rating-prediction/README.md

 # Movie Critic Rating Prediction

 ## Purpose:
 The purpose of this project is to predict the critic rating using a structured data science workflow.
-It includes stapes like data cleaning, data exploration, data visualization, and data modeling.
+It includes steps like data cleaning, data exploration, data visualization, and data modeling.

 The main idea is to use a dataset with movie-related information to figure out factors, such as movie title, movie genre, movie runtime, etc. that affect ratings.
 The goal is to build a model that can predict the rating based on these features.